dev-rsiva/Javascript-Interview-Questions/JS Concepts/hoisting/README.md

 var a = 20;
 }

 1. Module Design Pattern:

 The module design pattern allows us to encapsulate related functionality into a single module or file.
 It helps organize code, prevent global namespace pollution, and promotes reusability.

-Example: Suppose we're building a web application, and we want to create a module for handling user authentication.
+Example 1: Suppose we're building a web application, and we want to create a module for handling user authentication.
 We can create a auth.js module that exports functions like login, logout, and getUserInfo.

 function userAuthentication() {
 let loggedInUser = "no user";

 function login(username, password) {
 //user auth is processing
 loggedInUser = "siva";
 }

 function logout() {
 loggedInUser = null;
 }

 function getUsername() {
 return loggedInUser;
 }

 return {
 login,
 logout,
 getUsername,
 };
 }

 const authModule = loginAuth();